 Tax in Spain has a general reputation of being excessive compared to the UK.
 This is not surprising if for example you compare income tax.
 The basic income tax allowance in Spain is €5,550 vs £12,500 in the UK, and the tax rate rises to 30% as soon as your taxable income reaches €20,200.
 These are clearly negative differences.

 There are however also many positive differences.
-For example, in a family with 4 children, the parents each get a €19,100 tax allowance.
-Rental income from a residential property also has a massive 60% reduction applied before it is taxed, and the top rate of tax on dividends in Spain is 24% versus 38.1% in the UK.
+For example, in a family with 4 children, the parents get an additional €19,100 tax allowance between them Rental income from a residential long term let property also has a substantial 60% reduction applied before it is taxed, and the top rate of tax on dividends in Spain is 26% (23% for the average person) versus 38.1% in the UK.

 We aren’t going to list every difference in this article, and the above examples illustrate that the differences aren’t necessarily all negative.
 How it works out for each individual taking up residency in Spain, depends on their situation and how they plan and prepare for their transition to being a Spanish tax payer.